turkeryilmaz/openairinterface5g/doc/GET_SOURCES.md

 sudo apt-get install git
 ```

-## Clone the Git repository (for OAI Users without login to gitlab server)
+## Clone the Git repository (for OAI Users without login to github server)

 The [openairinterface5g repository](https://github.com/duranta-project/openairinterface5g.git)
 holds the source code for the RAN (4G and 5G).